 3. Use CSS Aspect Ratio Boxes

-4. Use Preload Fonts to Avoid Flash of Unstyled Text (FOUT)
+4. Preload Fonts to Avoid Flash of Unstyled Text (FOUT)

 5. Avoid Placing Content Above Existing Elements

-6. Optimize for Web Vitals with Modern Frameworks
+6. Optimize for Core Web Vitals Using Modern Frameworks

-7. Monitor Changes with Real User Monitoring (RUM)
+7. Monitor CLS with Real User Monitoring (RUM)

 Conclusion